Review of AvoDerm Dry Dog Food

-Next, we note this product contains avocado oil, a controversial item similar to the other avocado ingredient previously discussed.
+In addition, we note this product includes avocado oil, a controversial item similar to the other avocado ingredient previously discussed.

-Judging by its ingredients alone, AvoDerm Natural Dog Food looks to be an above-average kibble.
+Based on its ingredients alone, AvoDerm Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 52%.

-AvoDerm Natural is a grain-based dry dog food using a moderate amount of poultry or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.
+AvoDerm is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.